fenago/tableau-server/md/server/tsm topology - Tableau.md

 include the `--ignore-prompt` option.

-You can use the `tsm topology deploy-coordination-service` command to deploy the [Tableau Server]{.VariablesProductName} Coordination Service.
+You can use the `tsm topology deploy-coordination-service` command to deploy the [Tableau Server] Coordination Service.
 This command deploys a Coordination Service ensemble, which is a set of Coordination Service instances that run on specified nodes in your server cluster.
 To learn more about Coordination Service ensembles,